obidam/ds2-2022/project/README.md

 But, if you wish, you can try to use [climate model simulations data](https://www.wcrp-climate.org/wgcm-cmip/wgcm-cmip6) that accessible here: [CMIP6 data](https://cloud.google.com/blog/products/data-analytics/new-climate-model-data-now-google-public-datasets).

-## Projects #6: Ocean warming contribution to Sea level rise
+## Project 6: Ocean warming contribution to Sea level rise

 *Description*: Sea level increases because of changes in currents (dynamic effect) and because of ocean density changes (steric effect).
 Compute ocean density changes contribution to Sea level rises (thermosteric effect) and demonstrate that it is the driver of regional sea level change trends.